Last updated on February 1, 2023

 Bident of Thassa

-Every card that isn’t a creature or land will trigger a creature with prowess once it’s cast.
+Casting and card that isn’t a creature or land will trigger prowess.
 However, a non-creature card will only trigger prowess once, even if it has more than one non-creature type.
-For example, an enchantment artifact only activates one instance of prowess.
+For example, an enchantment artifact only triggers one instance of prowess.

 Is Prowess Evergreen?